wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-business-process-flows/includes/2-differences.md

 different data sources within the same flow.
 A flow can be configured to "time-out" if not completed in a certain time and can be triggered to move between steps based upon data or user interaction.
-Flows support very complex logic and looping and a Power Automate flow can call another Power Automate flow as needed.
+Flows support complex logic and looping and a Power Automate flow can call another Power Automate flow as needed.

 ### Business process flows values to organizations